adiati98/adiati98/README.md

 ### Contributor

-The highlights of my PR and issue contributions are available on [my profile at OpenSauced](https://app.opensauced.pizza/user/adiati98?tab=highlights).
+The highlights of my PR and issue contributions are available on [my Highlights Page at OpenSauced](https://app.opensauced.pizza/user/adiati98?tab=highlights).

 ### Blog Posts